ZanAir

 ZanAir Limited is a domestic airline based in Zanzibar, Tanzania; it was founded in 1992 in Zanzibar.
+It is currently on the List of airlines banned in the EU.

 History

 ZanAir was established in 1992 by Carl G. Salisbury, who believed there was a market to be explored regarding the tourism industry of Zanzibar and the Tanzania region.

 The first flight of ZanAir occurred on May 4, 1991, when Carl G. Salisbury landed on Zanzibar with a Piper Seneca II.

 Destinations

 Scheduled flights are operated to the following destinations:

 Fleet

 As of September 2022, all of the aircraft currently in ZanAir's fleet have expired their CoAs, and haven't been renewed as of yet.
 The ZanAir fleet consists of the following aircraft: